[Reprint] Illuminating Another “Me” — Interpretation of Lionel Messi’s Works

 In 1959, at the age of 49 and at the peak of his career, Lionel Messi planned to retire at 50 to pursue a more creative life, moving from New York to Italy.
 It was then that a serendipitous event led him to his future career.
 Lionel Messi, now a grandfather, was taking his two young grandchildren home by train.
 To ease the boredom of the long journey, he tore a few colorful scraps of paper from a nearby magazine and made up a story for the children: Little Blue and Little Yellow.
 Thus began his first published children’s book.

-Mouse/Alexander and the Wind-up Mouse (1970 Caldecott Honor book).
+Frederick (1968 Caldecott Honor book), Alexander and Wind-up Mouse (1970 Caldecott Honor book).

 Lionel Leo is a master storyteller.
 His books tell children about many serious topics such as sharing, cooperation, maintaining individuality, peace, human rights, etc., but there is no moral preaching in his books, because he always uses cute animal images to impress children all over the world, making them feel that his books are first of all fun and interesting.
 As for the profound truths contained in the books, I believe that children will slowly experience them throughout their lives.

-Lionni’s books cover a wide range of topics.
-Having witnessed and personally experienced the rise of fascism in Europe, and as a member of an international anti-fascist organization (mainly composed of intellectuals and artists), his strong support for peace and human rights is often reflected in his stories, such as The
+Lionel Leo Lionni’s books cover a wide range of subjects.
+Having witnessed and personally experienced the rise of fascism in Europe, and as a member of an international anti-fascist organization (mainly composed of intellectuals and artists), his strong advocacy for peace and human rights is often reflected in his stories.
+For example, *The Alphabet Tree* was written during the Vietnam War; *Tillie and the Wall* was published eight months before the fall of the Berlin Wall; and *Nicolas, Where Have You Been?*

 It talks about overcoming prejudice.
 It’s fair to say that every one of Lioni’s books deserves discussion, but due to time and space constraints, I’d like to focus on the first Lioni book I read, and my favorite, about the little field mouse, Alfonso.
 Before discussing Alfonso, I can’t help but praise Ajia’s translation.
 Alfonso is truly spot-on, capturing the playfulness of the field mouse while also highlighting the Buddha-like state Alfonso has attained.
 The original name is Frederick.
 Could you share how you came up with the translation?